 The Cathedral of the Madeleine is a Roman Catholic Church in Salt Lake City.
 Completed in 1909, it is the cathedral of the Diocese of Salt Lake City.
 Predominately a Neo-Romanesque design on the exterior, it’s one of the most fascinating Utah attractions.

-Because it contrasts so dramatically with the LDS architecture so predominate throughout the Salt Lake Valley.
+It contrasts so dramatically with the LDS architecture so predominate throughout the Salt Lake Valley.
 The two front towers rise up 220 feet.

 The Cleveland-Lloyd Dinosaur Quarry 30 miles (48.2 km) south of Price, is one of the best dinosaur fossil beds in the world.
 Since the University of Utah began excavation here in 1929, more than 12,000 individual bones and several dinosaur eggs have been unearthed.